 The “Return to Light Campaign” is implemented to raise funds for key elements of the National Park Service 1980 General Management Plan.
 This ultimately leads to the formation of The Yosemite Fund.

 Management of Ostrander Ski Hut begins.
 This rustic two-story stone structure was built by the Civilian Conservation Corps in 1941 and remains a popular wilderness destination for cross-country skiers.

 Outdoor Adventure programs begin to offer workshops in backpacking, writing, art, natural history, photography and more.

-The Yosemite Museum opened.
+The Yosemite Museum opens.
 Today, it houses the research library, the museum collection, two galleries and National Park Service offices.

-The Yosemite Museum Association, a predecessor of Yosemite Conservancy, was formed to administer the private funds raised to build a bigger museum.
+The Yosemite Museum Association, a predecessor of Yosemite Conservancy, is formed to administer the private funds raised to build a bigger museum.